AndreyTuguchev/AndreyTuguchev/README.md

 - 🌱 I’m currently learning **JavaScript, React.js, Next.js, Python**

-- ⚡ interesting fact **I also strive to improve them by studying psychology so I can understand emotions and behavior of people around me and be a better listener.**
+- ⚡ Interesting fact: **I strive to improve my communication skills by studying psychology so I can understand emotions and behavior of people around me and be a better listener.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">